 Cacahuamilpa is what those speulunkers call a “live” cave system.
 This means that water is still present and working its magic creating flowstones, stalagmites, stalagtites and who knows what else.
 Another plus?
 Really no cave-y smell from bird or bat guano except right at the entrance.

-See for yourself in our video from inside the Cacahuamilpa cave.
+Explore one of the largest cave systems in the world for yourself in our video, below, shot from inside the Cacahuamilpa cave.

 No cave guide worth his headlamp would let visitors go home without pointing out the “unique” formations in his or her cave.
 Our Spanish-speaking guide took great pleasure in pointing out witches and horse heads and something he called “El Negrito” (an unusual black rock formation) depicted in various natural formations during our tour.